 Boeing posts first annual loss since 1997 as Max costs rise

-Boeing is posting its first annual loss since 1997, as the financial fallout from two deadly crashes of the 737 Max has mushroomed to more than $18 billion.
+Boeing posted its first annual loss in more than two decades as the financial fallout from two deadly crashes of its marquee aircraft has mushroomed to more than $18 billion.

-Boeing said Wednesday that it lost $1 billion in the fourth quarter as revenue plunged 37% due to the grounding of the Max, which stopped new deliveries of the plane.
+Boeing said Wednesday that it lost $1 billion in the fourth quarter as revenue plunged 37% due to the grounding of the 737 Max.
+The company has suspended new deliveries of the plane.

 The icon of U.S. manufacturing lost $636 million for all 2019.

-The company took a pretax charge of $2.6 billion to cover more concessions to airlines that have canceled thousands of flights without their Max jets, and including higher estimated production costs in the years ahead, Boeing re-calculated its extra expenses for the Max at $18.6 billion.
+Boeing added another $9.2 billion to charges for concessions to airlines that have canceled thousands of Max flights and higher costs related to compensation, doubling its estimate of the total financial hit from the crisis to $18.6 billion.

+Revenue tumbled to $17.91 billion, far below Wall Street’s forecast of $21.70 billion, according to a FactSet survey of analysts.

 The Max was grounded last March, after two crashes five months apart killed 346 people in Indonesia and Ethiopia.
 The crisis has left Boeing far behind rival Airbus in sales and deliveries of new jetliners, caused layoffs at suppliers, and led to the firing of CEO Dennis Muilenburg.